 Connecting devices in a LAN

-1. wired: Wired LANs use Ethernet cable to physically connect devices to the network using switches, hubs, and routers.
-This offers reliable high speeds and security.
+1. Wired: Wired networks use physical Ethernet cables to connect devices directly to network switches, hubs, and routers.
+Tech setups mostly use Cat6e or Cat8 cables.
+This method offers the most reliable connection, ultra-low latency, and maximum data security.

 Distance and Device Limits

-While the fast transmission speeds of Local Area Networks allow efficient communication.
-There are physical limitations:
+While the fast transmission speeds of Local Area Networks allow efficient communication, you must keep these physical limitations in mind:

-• Distance is limited based on the signal strengths from cables or wireless transmission.
-Longer distances weaken signals and slow speeds.
+- Signal Degradation: Distance is strictly limited based on signal strengths.
+Whether you use cables or wireless transmission, longer distances weaken signals and slow down speeds.

-• The number of devices a LAN can support also depends on the standard being used and the capability of connected hardware like routers and switches.
-More powerful enterprise equipment can handle additional devices.
+- Hardware Capacity: The number of devices a LAN can support depends on the standard being used.
+It also depends on the capability of connected hardware like routers and switches.
+High-end enterprise equipment can handle thousands of devices, while home routers usually slow down after 30 to 50 active connections.